 Instructions

-- In a bowl, sieve maida, besan, suji, salt, cardamom powder, and nutmeg powder and mix well.
+- In a bowl, sieve maida (all-purpose flour).
 Keep it aside.

-- In a bowl whisk ghee and sugar with a spoon until creamy.
+- In a bowl whisk ghee and sugar with a spoon or whisk until creamy, light, and pale.

 - Rest the dough covered in the fridge for at least 30 minutes.

-- Bake in a preheated oven for 18 minutes.
+- Bake in a preheated oven for 15 to 16 minutes.
 It might take a little less or more time for you.
-Keep an eye after 15 minutes.
+Keep an eye out after 13 minutes.

 - Let the cookies cool down in the tray for at least 15 minutes.
-Then slowly take them out with help of a spatula.
+Then slowly take them out with help of a spatula and place them on a wire rack.

 - Let it completely cool before storing.